Catch-22s of reservoir computing: Sensitive dependence of NGRC performance on readout nonlinearity

-Previous studies have largely focused on chaotic dynamics as a stress test of RC's capabilities \cite{jaeger2004harnessing,pathak2017using,pathak2018model,carroll2018using,rafayelyan2020large,fan2020long,kim2021teaching,gauthier2021next,patel2022using}.
-Here we take a different approach.
-With non-zero damping, the magnetic pendulum dynamics is autonomous and dissipative, meaning \emph{all} trajectories must eventually converge to a fixed point.
-Except on a set of initial conditions of measure zero, this will be one of the three stable fixed points identified earlier.
-Yet, despite the lack of chaos, the dynamics can be highly unpredictable, with the pendulum wandering in an erratic transient before eventually settling to one of the three magnets \cite{motter2013doubly}.
-This results in complicated basins of attraction with a ``pseudo'' (fat) fractal structure (\cref{fig:schematic}).
-We can control the ``fractalness'' of the basins by, for example, varying the height of the pendulum $h$.
-This generates basins with tunable complexity to test the performance of NGRC.
+There is a clear parallel between NGRC \cite{bollt2021explaining,gauthier2021next} and statistical forecasting methods \cite{billings2013nonlinear} such as nonlinear vector-autoregression (NVAR).
+However, as noted in Ref.~\cite{jaurigue2022connecting}, the feature vectors of a typical NGRC model usually have far more terms than NVAR methods, as the latter was designed with interpretability in mind.
+It is the use of a library of many candidate features---in addition to other details like the typical training methods employed---that sets NGRC apart from classic statistical forecasting approaches.
+In this way, NGRC also resembles the Sparse Identification of Nonlinear Dynamics (SINDy) framework \cite{brunton2016discovering}.
+The differences here are the intended tasks (finding parsimonious models vs.\ fitting the dynamics), the optimization schemes (LASSO vs.\ Ridge regression), and NGRC's inclusion of delayed states (generally no delayed states for SINDy).

-\subsection{Sensitive dependence of NGRC performance on readout nonlinearity}
+\section{Sensitive dependence of NGRC performance on readout nonlinearity}

+The importance of careful feature selection is well-appreciated for many machine learning frameworks \cite{rahimi2007random,brunton2016discovering}.
+Yet one major appeal of NGRC is that the choice of nonlinearity is considered to be of secondary importance; in many systems studied to date, one can often bypass the feature selection process by adopting some generic nonlinearities (e.g., low-order polynomials).
+Indeed, applications of NGRC to chaotic benchmark systems have shown good results even when the features do not include all nonlinearities in the underlying ODEs \cite{gauthier2021next,shahi2022prediction}.
+But can we expect this to be true in general?

-Specifying the NGRC model requires choosing the number of time delays ($k$) and the nonlinear part of the feature embedding $\g$.
-On one hand, the choice of nonlinearities should be informed by the real dynamics \cite{gauthier2021next, gauthier2022learning}.
-On the other hand, the real dynamics will be unknown in practical applications of RC, forcing one to take an educated guess.
-In this spirit, we compare the performance of three different NGRC models, in which the nonlinearities are: \begin{enumerate}[label=\Roman*.] \item \emph{Polynomials}, specifically all unique monomials formed by the $4k$ components of $\lbrace \x_t, \x_{t-1}, \ldots , \x_{t-k+1} \rbrace$, with degree between 2 and $d_{\max}$.
+Here, we test NGRC's sensitivity to the choice of feature embedding $\g$ (i.e., readout nonlinearity) in the basin prediction problem.
+Specifically, we compare the performance of three candidate NGRC models, in which the nonlinearities are: \begin{enumerate}[label=\Roman*.] \item \emph{Polynomials}, specifically all unique monomials formed by the $4k$ components of $\lbrace \x_t, \x_{t-1}, \ldots , \x_{t-k+1} \rbrace$, with degree between 2 and $d_{\max}$.

 \item As set of $\NRBF$ \emph{Radial Basis Functions} (RBF) applied to the position coordinates $\bm{r} = \left(x, y\right)$ of each of the $k$ states.
 The RBFs have randomly-chosen centers and a kernel function with shape and scale similar to the magnetic force term.